 Login to our ITS Self-Service Portal to complete the Zoom Webinar Request form.
-This includes the following fields:

 Note: Zoom Webinars are limited to University Faculty and Staff only.
 Students can host sessions within Zoom Meetings Rooms.
-Students can review Webinar-Like Meetings for tips how to configure a meeting room to be similar to a webinar-like experience.
+Students can review Webinar-Like Meetings for tips on how to configure a meeting room to be similar to a webinar-like experience.

-A Digital Media Services staff member will follow up for a Zoom Meeting to dialog and discuss your webinar request, highlight the available features and configure the Webinar event and URL with you.
+A Digital Media Services staff member will follow up for a Zoom Meeting to dialog and discuss your webinar request, highlight the available features, and configure the Webinar event and URL with you.
 While some information will be present in your request, please have the following details and information prepared, or emailed in advance of this meeting: